 Nutrition for Running

 Running is one of the most energy-demanding sports.
 A marathon burns about 2,500 to 3,500 kcal, and even a 10 km run heavily taxes your glycogen stores.
-Properly fueling your body before, during, and after the run makes the difference between performance and hitting the wall.
+Properly fueling your body before, during, and after a run makes the difference between performance and hitting the wall.

 Steps